sarroutbi/sarroutbi/README.md

 * Scripting (especially Bash scripting)
 * GIT (especially Github, Gitlab to a lesser extent)

 I studied Telecommunication Engineering at [Universidad Politécnica de Madrid](https://www.upm.es/).
 Apart from that, I have a Software Craftsmanship Master's Degree also at [Universidad Politécnica de Madrid](https://www.upm.es/) and a Master's Degree in FLOSS (Free/Libre/Open Source Software) at [Universidad Rey Juan Carlos de Madrid](https://www.urjc.es/).
-I am also an Associate professor at [Universidad Rey Juan Carlos de Madrid](https://www.urjc.es/), where I teach subjects that are normally related to programming.
+I am also an Associate professor at [Universidad Rey Juan Carlos de Madrid](https://www.urjc.es/), where I teach different subjects, normally related to computer programming.

 ## NBDE
 I mainly work on [NBDE technology](https://access.redhat.com/articles/6987053).
 These are the main repositories related to this technology: